furesoft/Grand-Text-Adventure/README.md

 - .Net 5

 ## Running
+1. Download the Develop branch
-Just go to the GrandTextAdventure/GrandTextAdventure Folder and type in the terminal: dotnet run
+2. Just go to the GrandTextAdventure/GrandTextAdventure Folder and type in the terminal: dotnet run